ibm-cloud-docs/codeengine/app-tutorial.md

    ```
    {: pre}

-5. Run the `application get` command again and notice that the value for `Running instances` has scaled from zero.
+5. Run the `application get` command again and notice that the value for `Running instances` scaled from zero.
 For example:

     ```
     ibmcloud ce application get -n myapp